arefvandadi/LLM-Powered-Flashcard-App/README.md

 # Overview
-The project focuses on creating a Flashcard App that can use LLM to extract words from youtube videos on youtube and articles online selected by the user.
+The project focuses on creating a Flashcard App that can use LLM to extract words from youtube videos selected by the user.
+The app uses the following to extract the words from the video:
+- Uses FFmpeg library to extract audio from videos
+- Uses OPenAI Whisper Small ASR model to create a transcription from the audio
+- Uses GPT40-mini to extract the words from the text

 # Requirements